SOFTS-Raw sugar futures extend rebound; coffee also climbs

 COCOA

-* September London cocoa LCCc2 fell by 1 pound, or 0.1%, to 1,643 pounds a tonne, weakened partly by the strength of sterling.
+* September London cocoa LCCc2settled down 6 pounds, or 0.4%, to 1,624 pounds per tonne, weakened partly by the strength of sterling.
 GBP/.

+* Cocoa arrivals at ports in top grower Ivory Coast had reached 1.963 million tonnes by May 23 since the start of the season on Oct.
+1, exporters estimated on Tuesday, up 7.9% over the same period the previous season.

-(Reporting by Nigel Hunt Editing by Louise Heavens and David Goodman )
+(Reporting by Marcelo Teixeira and Nigel Hunt; Editing by Marguerita Choy and David Goodman)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.